RoccoPaolillo/watchyouragent/README.md

-The student-groups participate as geographic areas, they need to be enter in the server as:
-* north-west
-* north-east
-* south-east
-* south-west

 Model Description, adapted from Tragedy of the common:

 * General scenario: agriculture, goats are now plants that feed on grass (soil) in 4 geographic area representing each group (see below), if they have no grass in their spot, they die